atlassian-archive/dataschool/dataschool/_chapters/learn-sql/extras/additional-practice.md

 <sqlbox

-answer='SELECT * FROM artist JOIN albums;'
+answer='SELECT * FROM artist JOIN albums ON albums.artist_id=artist.id;'

-hint='Try using SELECT *'
+hint='Try using INNER JOIN'

 correct_message='Correct!
-SELECT * can be used to return all of the columns from any table you have access to.'></sqlbox>
+The default join type is an inner join so you could use INNER JOIN or JOIN'></sqlbox>

-Select all columns from the albums table where the album title is 'Let There Be Rock' in the SQL box below:
+Join the Artist and the Album table with an outer join in the SQL box below:

 <sqlbox

-answer="SELECT *

-FROM albums
+answer="SELECT * FROM artist OUTER JOIN albums ON albums.artist_id=artist.id"

-WHERE albums.TITLE = 'Let There Be Rock'"

 hint='Try using SELECT *'